Five Imperatives for Executive Boards Considering Investment in Generative AI

 • Ethical Guidelines and Training: Creating comprehensive ethical guidelines and providing regular training to employees involved in the AI project can further fortify the governance structure.

-In conclusion, the ethical and regulatory landscape surrounding generative AI is intricate, evolving, and fraught with risks that can have substantial implications for an organisation.
+The ethical and regulatory landscape surrounding generative AI is intricate, evolving, and fraught with risks that can have substantial implications for an organisation.
 Boards must be proactive, vigilant, and strategic in navigating these complexities.
 By instituting rigorous governance mechanisms and staying abreast of ethical and legal developments, organisations can not only mitigate risks but also enhance their brand value and social license to operate.
 This imperative, although challenging, is non-negotiable for responsible and sustainable deployment of generative AI.

 Assess and Address Talent Needs: A Strategic Human Capital Plan